iamironz/lightweight-fragments/README.md

         }

         super.onBackPressed();
-        manager.destroyStack(); //do not use stack destroying into onDestroy invocation for two way orientation it destroy all stack!!!
+        manager.destroyStack(); //do not use into onDestroy invocation for two-way orientation!!!
     }

 **Activity lifecycle handling:**